lilycandoit/daily-vocab/PRIVACY_POLICY.md

 ### Required Permissions

 - **storage**: To save your words, settings, and statistics locally on your device
-- **activeTab**: To read selected text when you double-click words on webpages
+- **activeTab**: To read selected text or double-click words on webpages
 - **alarms**: To schedule daily reminder notifications at 9 PM
 - **notifications**: To display daily reminder notifications
 - **offscreen**: To securely play audio pronunciation in a background context, ensuring it works on sites with strict security policies (like Notion and ChatGPT)